- How does an appeal begin?

 A party may file and serve a response to a written motion within 7 business days after the motion is filed, see 310 CMR 1.01(11)(a)1 and 1.01(3)(c).
 If the motion seeks summary decision, a party may file and serve a response within 14 days after the motion is filed, see 310 CMR 1.01(11)(a) and (11)(f).
 In some circumstances, however, the Presiding Officer can act on a motion without awaiting a response, e.g., if the other parties consent to the relief that the motion seeks, if the motion was not served properly, if the motion is "non-adversarial or routine," or if the motion is frivolous.
 See 310 CMR 1.01(11)(a)2.
 If your motion seeks routine or emergency relief, you should try to get the consent of all of the other parties.
 If you get their consent, mention this fact in your motion.

 A Presiding Officer at MassDEP will read your appeal to check for required information and submittals.
-He or she will then decide whether to refer the case to DALA immediately, or to conduct additional screening proceedings at MassDEP.
-If further screening is deemed appropriate by the Presiding Officer, it may include a screening conference where the parties may discuss the issues raised in the appeal and the potential use of alternative dispute resolution techniques (including mediation, fact finding and negotiation).
+He or she will then issue a Scheduling Order with a pre-screening/pre-hearing conference date and hearing date.
+If further screening is deemed appropriate by the Presiding Officer, it may include a pre-screening conference where the parties may discuss the issues raised in the appeal and the potential use of alternative dispute resolution techniques (including mediation, fact finding and negotiation).
 The Presiding Officer may also decide early motions to dismiss based on lack of standing, lack of jurisdiction, or mootness, or order the parties to submit additional information in the screening stage of an appeal.
 See 310 CMR 1.01(5)(a) 15.

 The Division of Administrative Law Appeals (DALA) is an independent hearing agency that conducts adjudicatory hearings of appeals to or from certain state agencies, or as a result of a notification of intended state agency action.
 DALA's objective is to provide for speedy hearings and the issuance of timely, legally-competent decisions.
 The offices of DALA are located at 98 North Washington Street, 4th Floor, Boston MA 02114.